three people talking at a table, one person is using a laptop

 To be a leader among the nation’s public research universities in career preparation, we will:

-• Define career readiness and experiential learning to establish a common understanding and language across the university.
+• Define career preparation and experiential learning to establish a common understanding and language across the university.

 • Engage and support academic units, faculty, and staff to embed career-focused transferable skills into curriculum.